bmschmidt/sveltekit-benschmidt.org/src/content/bio.md

 ## 150 words

-Benjamin Schmidt is a Clinical Associate Professor of History and Director of Digital Humanities at New York University.
+Benjamin Schmidt is historian and digital humanist in Manhattan.
 His research interests are in the digital humanities and the intellectual and cultural history of the United States in the 19th and 20th centuries.
 His digital humanities research focuses on large-scale text analysis,